 Benefits of Acupressure

 A growing body of medical studies and systematic reviews supports the efficacy of acupressure in both humans and animals.
-While more randomized controlled trials (RCTs) are needed in veterinary medicine, evidence from human body research shows that acupressure can benefit a wide range of conditions:
+While more randomized controlled trials (RCTs) are needed in veterinary medicine, there is plenty of evidence that acupressure can benefit a wide range of conditions:

-- Pain relief and pain reduction (especially chronic back pain and muscle tension)
+- Pain relief and pain reduction (especially chronic back and neck pain)

 - Stress reduction through lowering cortisol and balancing parasympathetic tone